 Sundal with Sprouted Chappati Recipe

-This scrumptious and very easy to make dish was created for our Pop-Up Yoga Supper Soiree in London in April 2015.
-We run these evenings about 5 times a year as an opportunity for the AY community to re-connect and come together in an easier way that isn’t a whole weekend, but everyone can get a top up in yoga, breathing, slowing down and delicious healthy foods cooked for you!
+This scrumptious Sundal and sprouted Chappati is easy to make and so delicious!
+Originally, created for our Pop-Up Yoga Supper Soiree in London in April 2015 we have been dreaming of it since.
+We run our Pop Up evenings about 5 times a year as an opportunity for the AY community to re-connect and come together.
+Essentially, in an easier way that isn’t a whole weekend, but everyone can get a top up in yoga, breathing, slowing down and delicious healthy foods cooked for you!

 – 1 tbsp coconut oil